Evaluating Taoism and Zen

 However, today’s Unitarian Universalists, most of whom live in the West, are able to think like Chinese Taoists in that they recognize the reality and power of “direct apprehension of the Whole.”
 One of their “Six Sources of Spiritual Growth” is “Direct experience of that transcending mystery and wonder, affirmed in all cultures, which moves us to a renewal of the spirit and an openness to the forces which create and uphold life.”
 12

 Analytical thought and precise language (including mathematics) should never take a back seat to wholistic, intuitive comprehension.
 The two modes of perception and thought are equally important.
-Reasoned analysis is the method of science and engineering, without which there would be little modern human-agented progress within the Growing> Organizing> Direction> of the Cosmos.
+Reasoned analysis is the method of science and engineering, without which there would be little modern human-agented progress within the Growing, Organizing, Direction of the Cosmos.
 We do not think that Taoism rejected analytic thinking, so much as left it to the province of Confucianism.
 The Book of Continuing Creation is, among other things, an attempt to unify wholistic and analytical thinking.

-Below is a list of the main ideas of the Tao Te Ching.
+Below is a discussion of the main ideas of the Tao Te Ching.
 Readers will immediately see how much the main ideas of Taoism are very like the main ideas of our own Path of Continuing Creation.

-The Concept of Continuing Creation
+The Concept of Continuing Creation & Taoism

 In other Essays in this Book, we have said that the Process of Continuing Creation goes on and on in ever increasing elaboration, as long as the sun can supply energy to the open energy system we call Earth.
 Chapter 4 (“#4”) and also #34 of the Tao Te Ching read, in part,